gridonic/postcss-replace/README.md

 This is the key → value object that provides the data for the plugin for replacing strings.

+## Testing

+Tests can be run via the following command:

+`$ npm run test`

+We use mutant-testing to test the resilience of out test.
+Stryker can be run via the following command:

+`$ ./node_modules/.bin/stryker run`

 [npm-url]: https://www.npmjs.com/package/postcss-replace
 [npm-img]: https://img.shields.io/npm/v/postcss-replace.svg